Golf Course Allotments: The site today

 Today the allotment has over 230 plots gardened by over 250 tenants.
 There is a shop for plot holders, a composting toilet, and a community hall.
 Throughout the year are events such as cafés and parties which raise funds to improve the site.
 The site is open to the public one day a year during the Summer Show.
 Normally held in early September, the Show is opened with the National Gardens Scheme.

-As of 2022, the wait time for an allotment plot is four years.
+As of 2026, the wait time for an allotment plot was four to five years.